Vaikom Sree Mahadeva Temple

 Sahasra Kalasa

-The Sahasra Kalasa is performing Abhisheka with 1001 pots of water and other holy items.
-It is co
+The Sahasra Kalasa is performing Abhisheka with 1001 pots of water and other holy ingradients.
+It

 Read More...